mlionl/Laboratory-Orange-Detection/README.md

 More information: https://github.com/wkentaro/labelme.

-The model choosen is fed with labels in coco format so a transformation of the format Labelme a coco is mandatory.
+The model choosen is fed with labels in coco format so a transformation of the format Labelme to coco is mandatory.

 ## *Model*